ypid/seafile-wiki/Specifies-untracked-files-to-ignore.md

 # Specifies untracked files to ignore

 ## Description
-A ignore.txt file specifies untracked files that Seafile should ignore.
+A seafile-ignore.txt file specifies untracked files that Seafile should ignore.
 Each line in a ignore.txt file specifies a pattern.
+You have to put seafile-ignore.txt in the root directory of a library.
 The following pattern format can be accepted.

 1. A blank line matches no files.

 1. A line starting with # serves as a comment.

-1. If the pattern ends with a slash, it would only find a match with a directory.
-In other words, foo/ will match a directory foo and paths underneath it, but will not match a regular file or a symbolic link foo.

 1. Seafile supports wildcards in the pattern.
 For example, "foo/*" matches "foo/1" and "foo/hello".  "foo/?" matches "foo/1" but not "foo/hello".

+1. If the pattern ends with a slash, it would **only** match a directory.
+In other words, foo/ will match a directory foo and paths underneath it, but will not match a regular file or a symbolic link foo.

+1. If a pattern doesn't end with a slash or a wildcard, it would **not** match a directory.
+For example, "foo" can only match regular file "foo" or a symbolic link; while "foo/" and "foo*" match a directory and paths under that directory.

 ## Notes
-Although Seafile tries to do the best effect, you can always create a new file on web page, which a pattern matches.
-So after such a file is created, the file still could be synchronized into local library.
-Unfortunately, if you modify this file in local library after that, you will get a unmerged stage library, and that will cause Seafile couldn't synchronize your local library with remote library.
-There are two method to solve this problem if you forgot this rule.
-One is to remove this file from the local library and the latest remote version will be synchronized.
-Removing this pattern from ignore.txt file is another choice.
+* The seafile-ignore.txt file only controls which files to ignore on the client side.
+You can still create a file from seahub web interface that's ignored on the client.
+In this case the created file will still be synced back to clients.
+But any later local changes to those files will be ignored.
+* seafile-ignore.txt only ignores untracked files.
+If a file is already synced, and some time later you add it to the ignore list, its existing versions won't be removed.

 ## Example
 ```# This is an example of Seafile ignore.txt file